TaleLearnCode/BuildingServerlessSolutions/EventMaterials/BeerCityCode2024/prerequisites.md

 > [!IMPORTANT]
 >
 > Please understand that we cannot spend time setting up your machine and getting subscriptions, as the workshop has too much material to devote to these tasks.
 Please arrive for the workshop with a device, Azure subscription, and GitHub account that you can use from the venue's Wi-Fi.

----

-[^1]: This is preliminary information and subject to change before the actual event.